INTO-CPS-Association/Documentation/docs/index.rst

    :target: https://gitter.im/INTO-CPS/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge

 Welcome to the documentation of INTO-CPS, the Integrated Tool Chain for Model-based Design of Cyber-Physical Systems.
-The toolchai
+The tools aid in modelling of complex systems allowing it to be decomposed into several smaller components.
+The complete system is simulated using a technique known as :ref:`Co-Simulation`, enabled by the use of a model exchange standard called `Functional Mock-up Interface`_ (FMI) standard.

-An overview of the tools and how to use them can be found in :ref:`Tools` section.  :ref:`Functional Mock-Up Interface`
+An overview of the tools and how to use them can be found in :ref:`Tools` section.
+In order to use the tools effectively it may be worthwhile to read :ref:`fmi_intro`.

 .. image:: images/into-cps-preview.png